Coverage & Rent Increases

 Tenants can petition the Rent Board to decrease their rent if the landlord is failing to provide agreed upon or legally required servicese.g., the landlord takes away storage space, parking, washer/dryer, etc. or the landlord fails to maintain the premises as safe and habitable (e.g. the apartment has uncorrected housing code violations)

 San Francisco's rent control law covers most rental property in San Francisco.
-If you live in San Francisco, you are covered by rent control unless you fall into one of these major exceptions:
+If you live in San Francisco, you are almost always covered by rent control unless you fall into one of these major exceptions:

 1. You live in a building constructed after June of 1979.
 This "new construction exemption" is the biggest exemption in SF and can not be changed Click here for link to Assessor's database, where you can usually find out the date your building was constructed